-The build-up consists of all pension claims until 31 December 2005 which entitle pensioners to an annual payment, on average per population group.
+The build-up consists of all pension claims on 31 December 2005 which entitle pensioners to an annual payment, on average per population group.
 It comprises the sum of pension claims and pension capital that has been built up by the participants in a pension fund.
-The amount is the gross built-up pension entitlement that a person would receive yearly (before tax), if he/she were currently 65 years of age and was to retire today.
+The amount is the gross built-up pension entitlement that a person would receive yearly (before tax), if he or she were currently 65 years of age and was to retire today.
 Future income from labour and other individual choices and circumstances are not taken into account.
 The statistics refer to the Dutch population aged between 15 and 65 years.
 The numbers per population group are also given.

 The average is calculated by dividing the sum of the pension build-up of a population group by the number of people in that group.
-Wherever applicable – to achieve uniform pension build-up statistics - surviving relatives’ pension and pension capital are converted and added to the labour-related pension.
-Thus, statistics are unaffected by the specific characteristics of the various pension schemes.
+Where applicable - in aid of uniform pension build-up statistics - surviving relatives’ pension and pension capital are converted and added to the pension from labour.
+This makes the statistics unaffected by the specific characteristics of the various pension schemes.

 The built up pension is by no means equal to the future pension payments, because: